How to Get Amazon Reviews in 2022, the Right Way

 - Don’t only ask for reviews from buyers who had a positive experience

 - Don’t ask a buyer to edit or remove a negative review

-Basically, don’t offer discounts directly in exchange for reviews and don’t beg for positive reviews or ask buyers to edit a negative review.
-With that in mind, let’s take a look at the best ways to legally get Amazon reviews within their rules.
+Basically, don’t offer discounts directly in exchange for reviews and don’t beg for positive reviews or ask buyers to edit a negative review (here’s what you can do if you get negative feedback).
+With that in mind, let’s take a look at the best ways to get Amazon reviews legally within their rules.

 Table of Contents